odoo/odoo/doc/howtos/backend.rst

 A ``domain`` parameter can be added to relational fields to limit valid records for the relation when trying to select records in the client UI.

-.. admonition:: Exercise 2 — relational fields
+.. admonition:: Exercise 2 — Domains on relational fields
     :class: exercise

     When selecting the instructor for a *Session*, only instructors (partners